 The Dead Sea is cited in the Hebrew Bible during the rule of King David as a place where he sought refuge.
 This famous sea is also mentioned in other biblical books throughout history.
 The first tourist to visit the Dead Sea was most likely Abraham.
-(Unfortunately there are no photos of Abraham slathering black mud on his skin or floating in the Dead Sea reading the newspaper to back this up.)

-No creatures can survive in the Dead Sea, which means no jumping dolphins, no swimming fish, and no seaweed to get stuck between your toes.
+No recognizable creatures can survive in the Dead Sea, which means no jumping dolphins, no swimming fish, and no seaweed to get stuck between your toes.
 The massive levels of salt prevent the existence of all life forms, except some bacteria discovered in recent years.
 Needless to say, don’t drink the water!

 7. Dead Sea mud is a hit with tourists.